-Independent Review of Innovation Centres Programme – led by Professor Graeme Reid
+Independent Review of Innovation Centres Programme – Chaired by Professor Graeme Reid

-This independent review will focus on the delivery of the original vision, aims and objectives of the Innovation Centres Programme.
-It will be led by Professor Graeme Reid and supported by an Advisory Committee and economic assessment consultants, EKOS Ltd.
+The review focused on the delivery of the original vision, aims and objectives of the Innovation Centres Programme.
+It was chaired by Professor Graeme Reid and supported by an Advisory Committee and economic assessment consultants, EKOS Ltd.

 State Aid Registration